Mexican drug lord gets his own miniseries, made in Colombia

 Guzman was extradited to the United States in January, and his lawyers complain the conditions he faces at a Manhattan jail while awaiting trial are so restrictive they violate his rights.

 The filming in Colombia was so cloaked in secrecy that the crew told locals they were filming a mythical TV soap opera, “Dolores de Amor,” roughly “The Pains of Love.”
-The Associated Press attended one filming session in the town of Taibo, where a half-dozen extras said they didn’t know what the series was about.
+The Associated Press attended one filming session in the town of Tabio, where a half-dozen extras said they didn’t know what the series was about.

 Most Read Stories